onqlavelabs/onqlave.docs/docs/guides/cli-guide/administration/application.md

 ```
 Application Base Information =>
 {
    "technologies": [
        {
            "cors": false,
            "description": "Application which contains backend",
            "enable": false,
            "icon": "ServerIcon",
            "id": "server",
            "is_default": false,
            "name": "Server",
            "order": 0
        },
        {
            "cors": true,
            "description": "Application which contains frontend",
            "enable": false,
            "icon": "ChromeIcon",
            "id": "client",
            "is_default": false,
            "name": "Client",
            "order": 1
        }
    ]
 }
 ```

 ## **Get base configuration information for Application**

-These information may be useful when you need to input the required flags during the creation of an application.
+This information may be useful when you need to input the required flags during the creation of an application.
 To get these information, use the following command:

 ```
 # onqlave application base